Minerals and the economy

 Mineral exploration by commodity

-Canada benefits from a diversified mineral endowment that includes traditional commodities, such as gold, base metals and diamonds.
-As well, Canada has commodities that are used in clean energy applications and advanced technologies, such as rare earth elements, graphite and lithium.
+Canada benefits from a diversified mineral endowment that includes traditional commodities, such as gold, base metals and diamonds, as well as critical minerals essential for clean energy applications and advanced technologies, such as rare earth elements, graphite and lithium.

-Exploration and deposit appraisal percentage of expenditures, by mineral commodity group, 2012 and 2021 (p)
+Exploration and deposit appraisal percentage of expenditures by mineral commodity group, 2015 and 2025 (si)

 circular chart